 This means the following:

-Blockchain has vast applications.
+Dragonchain has almost limitless applications.
 However, it’s hard to say how much a Dragon should be worth or how exactly the tokens will work.
 It’s a fairly unconventional token, and these questions should probably give holders pause.

 Other than the prices on exchanges, the closest thing to an official valuation is Dragonchain’s assertion that “Dragons are modeled to reflect the value of Dragonchain fundamentals.”

-Its developers have also suggested that there might be side chains in the future that may come with their own mining or inflation systems.
+Its developers have also suggested that there might be side chains in the future which may come with their own mining or inflation systems.